n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.itemlists.md

 When using the Split Out Items operation, configure the following parameters and options:

 * **Field to Split Out**: the field containing the list you want to separate out into individual items.
-Must be plain text and not an expression.
+	* If working with binary data inputs, use `$binary` in an expression to set the field to split out.
 * **Include**: select if  you want n8n to keep any other fields from the input data with each new individual item.
 You can select:
     * **No Other Fields**
     * **All Other Fields**